 Our own understanding and experience prohibits our trust in ourselves because we know, more than anyone, that we are not trustworthy.
 We break promises and our intentions often remain unfulfilled.
 We identify with Paul when he writes, "For I know that nothing good dwells in me, that is, in my flesh.
 For I have the desire to do what is right, but not the ability to carry it out.
 For I do not do the good I want, but the evil I do not want is what I keep on doing.
 Now if I do what I do not want, it is no longer I who do it, but sin that dwells within me.
 So I find it to be a law that when I want to do right, evil lies close at hand" (Romans 7:18–21).

 We can see the trust many of the people the Bible talks about exhibited in God.
 Rahab heard about God, believed what she heard about Him, asked what to do to be saved, and because of God's reputation, she trusted His people (Joshua 2).
 David trusted in God as he was pursued by Saul and other enemies.
-He writes about his trust in God at least 39 times in Psalms.
+He writes about his trust in God multiple times in Psalms.

 We know we can trust God because He is trustworthy.
 "For I am sure that neither death nor life, nor angels nor rulers, nor things present nor things to come, nor powers, nor height nor depth, nor anything else in all creation, will be able to separate us from the love of God in Christ Jesus our Lord" (Romans 8:38–39).